Stanford Center on Early Childhood

 Collaboration

 The Saul Zaentz Charitable Foundation is excited to collaborate with the Stanford Center on Early Childhood.
-Through this new relationship, SZCF aims to build a fellowship program for students, expand the scope and duration of the RAPID Survey Project, as well as establish an outreach program to enhance the ongoing collaboration between academia and the community.
+Through this new relationship, SZCF will help fund a fellowship program for students, the RAPID Survey Project, and an outreach program to enhance the ongoing collaboration between academia and the community.

 The Stanford Center on Early Childhood is housed on Stanford University’s campus and is part of the Stanford Accelerator for Learning.